nodejs/node/doc/api/stream.md

 * {integer} **Default:** `Math.max(Buffer.poolSize, 16 * 1024)`

-This is the size (in bytes) for the deafault high water mark for readable and writable streams.
+This is the size (in bytes) for the default high water mark for readable and writable streams.
 This value may be modified.

 ## Organization of this document